kding1225/PackDet/README.md

     # assume that you are under the root directory of this project, and you have activated your virtual environment if needed.

     mkdir models
-    # download packdet_R_50_FPN_1x_fe-128-12-2_m4_sep.pth and move it to ./models/ folder
+    # download packdet_R_50_FPN_1x_fe-128-12-2_m4_sep.pth and put it into the ./models/ folder
     python demo/demo.py

 ## Inference
 Before running the following commands, you should first link the dataset. [link_coco.sh](datasets/link_coco.sh) gives an example to link the COCO dataset.
-You need to modify the paths therein accordingly.
+You need to modify the paths therein, accordingly.

-The inference command line on COCO dataset with a single GPU card:
+The inference command line on COCO dataset with a single GPU:

     python tools/test_net.py \
         --config-file configs/packdet/packdet_R_50_FPN_1x_fe-128-12-2_m4_sep.yaml \
         MODEL.WEIGHT models/packdet_R_50_FPN_1x_fe-128-12-2_m4_sep.pth \
         TEST.IMS_PER_BATCH 4

-Note that, the COCO split is specified in the yaml file.
-If you want to speed up the inference, you could use multiple cards:
+Note that, the COCO data split is specified in the yaml file.
+If you want to speed up the inference, you could use multiple GPUs:

     python -m torch.distributed.launch \
     --nproc_per_node=8 \